-We’ve all been there -- you hit publish on a blog post and expect the social shares, page views, and agreeable comments to start rolling in.
-But sometimes you get pure silence -- crickets, even -- in response.
+We’ve all been there — you hit publish on a blog post and expect the social shares, page views, and agreeable comments to start rolling in.
+But sometimes you get pure silence (or crickets 🦗) in response.

-So it takes more effort than simply publishing content and doing your typical marketing to reach your audience and generate leads.
-There needs to be some stuff built into your content itself that helps it stand out from the crowd and get found.
-To help set you up for success from the get-go, here are six ways to cut through all that noise and make sure your content comes out on top every time ... no additional marketing effort required.
+It takes more than simply publishing content to stand out among your target audience and competitors.
+To prepare you for success from the get-go, here are six ways to cut through all of that noise and make sure your content comes out on top every time — no additional marketing effort required.

 6 Ways to Create Content That Markets Itself